jmanuel1/personal-website/_drafts/working-with-pythons-abstract-syntax-trees.md

 a compiler or interpreter before your program actually runs.
 (I think CPython already does some constant folding, but that won't stop us.)

+By the way, I'll be assuming you know some basic Python, but the concepts here should apply elsewhere.
+I'll also assume you're using CPython 3.7.
+If you don't know what Python implementation you're using, you're probably using CPython.

 ## AST?
 What's that?

 AST is short for [*abstract syntax